143 (Katy Perry album): Critical reception

 143 was met with negative reception from music critics, being dubbed Perry's worst effort.
 (Note: Multiple references:) At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 37, based on 18 reviews, indicating "generally unfavorable reviews".
 It marks the lowest-rated album of Perry's career, the lowest-rated album of the 2020s, and the 19th lowest-rated album overall on the website.

-Reviews generally considered 143 an unimpressive and derivative record from Perry.
+Reviews considered 143 an unimpressive and derivative record.
 Alexis Petridis of The Guardian dubbed 143 a mediocre pop album "some way short of total catastrophe".
 The New Yorker critic Amanda Petrusich, Financial Timess Ludovic Hunter-Tilney, and PopMatters Peter Piatkowski said that Perry has lost the frivolity and "cheeky, cartoonish eccentricity" that used to make her songs "dexterous and funny".
 Clashs Robin Murray, Slants Tom Williams, The Timess Ed Potton, and NMEs Nick Levine felt the album was a dull, unsatisfying listen with very few highlights.
 Tanatat Khuttapan of The Line of Best Fit dubbed 143 an album of "mindless club fillers" while The Daily Telegraphs Helen Brown referred to it as an inept, "disastrous" album.
 Slate's Carl Wilson, Business Insiders Callie Ahlgrim and The Arts Desks Guy Oddy said the album has no redeeming songs after its three singles.

 The outdated production was a recurring point of critique across multiple reviews.
 Petridis, Murray, and Los Angeles Times Mikael Wood felt that Perry's music does not fit in a pop scene defined by the fresh sounds of newer artists, specifically those like Sabrina Carpenter and Chappell Roan.
 Multiple critics speculated if artificial intelligence was used in the process of making the album, due to the perceived lower artistic value and quality of the album.